lxly9/progression-respun/README.md

   - **?** tools can be sharpened on a grindstone
     - sharpness/efficiency for limited durability on the tool
   - Grindstone damages Items when removing enchants
+  - anything that can have Enchants can be enchanted in the Enchanting Table
+  - remove Enchants
+    - see google doc
+  - more Curses
+  - scale Level cost based on how many Enchants will be applied

 - Farming & Food Overhaul